Claudia Lawrence

 Image 6: an example of a Samsung SGH-D900 phone

-Claudia's mobile phone - a Samsung model SGH-D900 - received a text message at 9:12pm from a male friend in Cyprus, which would be the last message to get through.
+Claudia's mobile phone - a Samsung model SGH-D900 - received a text message at 9:12pm from a male friend in Cyprus, which would be the last message to get through on the network.
 Her conversations with her parents and the text sent at 8:23pm would be the last time anyone heard from her.

 That evening, Claudia had made arrangements with Suzy to meet at the Nag's Head pub for one of their usual mid-week catch ups, and Suzy arrived at the agreed time.
 She waited for her friend, but Claudia didn't turn up.
-Suzy attempted to contact her but her calls went straight to voicemail.
-Sending her a jokey message about being stood up, Suzy assumed that Claudia had perhaps fallen asleep and let her phone run out of battery and headed home.
+Suzy attempted to contact her but her calls went unanswered.
+Sending her a jokey message about being stood up, Suzy assumed that Claudia had perhaps fallen asleep and couldn't hear her phone, or perhaps had it on silent, and headed home.

 Suzy didn't stop thinking about the situation, though.
 Her friend usually had her phone on her at all times, and was a reliable person.
-On the morning of Friday 20th, she tried again to call Claudia's mobile but it continued to go to voicemail.
-Now worried about her friend's welfare, Suzy called some of their mutual acquaintances to see if anyone had heard from her.
+On the morning of Friday 20th, she tried again to call Claudia's mobile but still received no answer.
+Increasingly worried about her friend's welfare, Suzy called some of their mutual acquaintances to see if anyone had heard from her.
 With no positive information from any of their friends, Suzy contacted Peter Lawrence and explained that Claudia hadn't turned up for their evening together the night before and couldn't be reached on the phone.

 Peter Lawrence contacted Goodricke College and spoke to Claudia's manager, who informed him that Claudia had not turned up to work that morning (20th March), but also hadn't arrived for her shift the previous day.
 Peter Lawrence went round to Claudia's property and let himself in using a spare key.
 There was no sign of his daughter, and the property looked undisturbed, with the bed made and unwashed dishes in the sink.
 Although her handbag - containing purse, bankcards and passport - was found in the property, her Karrimor backpack containing her chef's whites was missing, as was a pair of hair straighteners and her mobile phone.
 This gave Peter the impression that she had eaten breakfast, left the dishes in the sink, and headed to work - most likely on the 19th March - but she had never arrived and hadn't returned home.